 When King Charles returned to France after being crowned emperor, he forced his subjects to take an oath to him as Caesar.
 He re-established the Roman Empire on a Teutonic base.

 The coronation of Charles sparked much debate during the middle ages.
-At issue was what relationship of church to state.
-Did the act of crowning the emperor show the pope's superior authority as giver of the empire to King Charles?
+At issue was what relationship of the church to state.
+Did the act of crowning the emperor show the pope's superior authority as the giver of the empire to King Charles?
 Charles didn't think so.
 He continued to rule as the divinely appointed protector of the church, appointing bishops as well as counts to office.

-He was not only the first, but possibly the greatest of the emperors from the eighth through the nineteenth century.
+He was not only the first but possibly the greatest of the emperors from the eighth through the nineteenth century.
 He restored education, improved law, supported the church, backed Alcuin's attempts to produce an accurate Bible and in many other ways did much that was good.
 In France, his name was blended with his greatness, and he is known as Charlemagne.

 - Based on an earlier Christian History Institute story.

 - Bell, Mrs. Arthur.
 Saints in Christian Art.
 London: George Bell, 1901 - 1904.
 Source of the image.

 - Einhard and Nokter the Stammerer.
 Two Lives of Charlemagne.
 Penguin, 1969.

 - Winston, Richard.
 Charlemagne; from the hammer to the cross.
 New York: Vintage, 1954.